 The cabin is found as you’re just entering Stanley.
 It might offer a nice opportunity in the summer.
 The day we passed by it was snowing and blowing and a bit frigid, really.
 I took a few shots of it anyway.
 Mostly to remind myself that I’d like to go back when the weather is nicer.

 We ran into a bit of weather and I was a little concerned because the car has some ridiculous “high performance” street tires.
 (I think this is a fancy way of saying that they cost a small fortune but have almost literally no tread design.)
 I’m not sure why anyone living up in this country would want these tires, but they were new on the car when we bought it and winter was almost over.
 We’ll be investing in new tires before next winter.
 We got about 4-5 inches of snow our last day in Sun Valley and had to take the long way around to get home to avoid Galena Summit.
+If you make this trip when there’s still potential for snow, I recommend decent all season tires at the very least.
+Four-wheel drive is optimal.
+We contemplated taking the gas guzzling Yukon, but just couldn’t stand the thought of burning twice the gas.

 If you visit Sun Valley, I personally, would forego most of the restaurants there and in Ketchum.
 There are 2 that we would recommend, but many more that we would not.
 The Sawtooth Club and the Smokey Mountain Pizza Co. are both quite good.
 The Sawtooth was totally slammed when we were there.
 The atmosphere was cramped and noisy and the service was mediocre, but the food was quite good.
 The pizza place had a decent, casual atmosphere and good food to boot.
 If you want a really good meal with excellent service, I recommend driving the 11 miles to Hailey and checking out the Red Elephant Saloon.
 We loved it.